 Students enrolled in the University of Parma will take 5 total courses per semester including the mandatory Art History course offered during orientation in Florence and the mandatory Italian course offered at Centro Lunguistico at the University of Parma.

 In addition each student will select two courses at the University of Parma after arrival.
-The BC on-site coordinators will assist you with this process, it is not possible to register for these courses prior to arrival.
+The BC resident directors will assist you with this process, it is not possible to register for these courses prior to arrival.
 Finally, each student chooses one of the BC courses offered at the Dante Alighieri school with the English track students.
 You may substitute one of the University of Parma courses for an internship offered through the university with an academic component, which would be organized by a professor and including reading lists, weekly reports and a final project.

 A list of University of Parma courses is available here